zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 end
 ```

+> warning
+> Rails 5 is in beta and will likely change.
+This article will not be stable until Rails 5 is released.

 Ruby on Rails is a popular web framework written in [Ruby](http://www.ruby-lang.org/).
-This guide covers using Rails 4 on Heroku.
+This guide covers using Rails 5 on Heroku.
 For information about running previous versions of Rails on Heroku, see [Getting Started with Rails 3.x on Heroku](getting-started-with-rails3).

-> callout If you are already familiar with Heroku and Rails, reference the [simplifed Rails 4 on Heroku guide](https://devcenter.heroku.com/articles/rails4) instead.
-For general information on how to develop and architect apps for use on Heroku, see [Architecting Applications for Heroku](https://devcenter.heroku.com/articles/architecting-apps).

 For this guide you will need: